Code 93

 Check Digit Calculation

-To calculate the check character "C" and "K",
+To calculate the check characters "C" and "K", follow these steps:

-2. Assign the weight for each character.
-The right-most character has a weight value of 1, the second to last 2 and so on.
+2. Assign a weight to each character.
+The right-most character has a weight value of 1, the second-to-last 2, and so on.
 After 20, the sequence goes back to 1.

-3. Multiply the character value with weight.
+3. Multiply each character's value by its weight.
 Sum all the results.

-4. Divide the result by 47 and get the remainder.
+4. Divide the result by 47 and take the remainder.
 Reverse look up the remainder to get the character.
 This is check character "C".

-5. Append the "C" character at the end of the data, and repeat the step1 through step 4.
+5. Append the "C" character to the end of the data and repeat steps 1 through 4.
 This time the weight ranges from 1 to 15.
 The result is the character "K".

 Extended Code 39 Encoding Table